-NB: A separate allocation of Pupil Premium Plus is in place for children adopted from care or who have left care under a Special Guardianship Order (SGO).
-The children must be recorded in the January School Census or the alternative provision census with permission from the parent to disclose status.
-This funding is not overseen by the Virtual School for looked after and previously looked after children.
+A separate allocation of pupil premium plus is in place for children adopted from care or who have left care under a Special Guardianship Order (SGO) on or after 30th January 2005 or children who left care under a Residence Order (RO) or Child Arrangement Order (CAO) on or after 14th October 1991.
+The children must be recorded in the January school census or the alternative provision census with permission from the parent to disclose status.
+This funding is not overseen by the Virtual School for children in care and is given to schools directly.
+Pupil premium: overview - GOV.UK (www.gov.uk)